Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 There are a number of reasons why your monthly payment may have changed.
 The main reasons could include:

-- As stated at question 1, we decreased our standard variable rates from 1 September 2016.
-If your mortgage operates on a varibale rate which is linked to one of our standard variable rates or the Bank of England Base Rate, your monthly payment has been calculated to reflect the new rate of interest.
+- As mentioned at question 1, we increased our standard variable rates from 1 December 2017.
+If your mortgage operates on a variable rate which is linked to one of our standard variable rates or the Bank of England Base Rate, your monthly payment has been calculated to reflect the new rate of interest.

 - If you have mortgage payment protection insurance arranged as part of your mortgage, your monthly payment may also change when your insurance is renewed or reviewed.